Franconian Switzerland-Veldenstein Forest

 Geology

 Franconian Switzerland consists of Upper Jurassic reef limestones approximately 150 million years old, the same formation as the famous Solnhofen lithographic limestone further south.
 Rivers have carved deep valleys up to 200 meters into this plateau, exposing massive cliff faces and isolating dramatic rock towers.
-Over 1,000 caves developed through carbonate dissolution, including the Teufelshöhle show cave with impressive dripstone formations.
+Numerous caves developed through carbonate dissolution, including the Teufelshöhle show cave with impressive dripstone formations.
 The region contains Germany's highest density of natural rock arches.
 Extensive fossil reefs record ancient marine environments.

 Climate And Weather